A-Ricemusic/Pong-Game-Aspen-Razor/README.md

 - [License](#license)

 ## About the Game
-**Pong** is one of the earliest video games, and this one-player remake channels the nostalgic charm with a simple, interactive interface.
-Instead of competing against another paddle, it’s just you versus the ball—aim for a high score and sharpen your reflexes!
+**Pong** is one of the earliest video games, and this one-player remake channels its nostalgic charm with a simple, interactive interface.
+Instead of competing against another paddle, it’s you versus the ball—aim for the highest score and hone your reflexes!

 ### Objective
 - **Score Points**: Keep the ball in play by hitting it with the paddle.
 Each hit increases your score.
-- **Avoid Resets**: If the ball slips past your paddle, the score resets to zero, and the challenge begins anew.
+- **Avoid Resets**: If the ball slips past your paddle, your score resets to zero and the game restarts.

 ## Features
-- **Single-Player Fun**: No opponents needed—just focus on your timing and precision.
+- **Single-Player Fun**: No opponents needed—just focus on your timing.
-- **Real-Time Scoring**: Keep track of your points as you play.
+- **Real-Time Scoring**: Watch your points climb with every successful hit.
 - **Instant Reset**: Miss the ball, and the game restarts automatically.
-- **Simple Controls**: Move the paddle using keyboard arrow keys or WASD for smooth, intuitive gameplay.
+- **Simple Controls**: Use arrow keys or WASD for intuitive paddle movement.
-- **Responsive UI**: Enjoy the game seamlessly on both desktop and mobile browsers.
+- **Responsive UI**: Enjoy a smooth experience on both desktop and mobile browsers.

 ## Getting Started